DanaZL/Information_Retrieval_Practice/README.md

-Antispam  | Defining spam based on Deep Belief Network, pretrained RBM Indexing | Constructing the inverted index and implementation simple boolean search Minshingle | Algorithm of defining duplicates based on minshingles
+Antispam  | Defining spam based on Deep Belief Network, pretrained RBM Indexing | Constructing the inverted index and implementation simple boolean search Minshingle | Algorithm of defining duplicates based on minshingles Bootstraping| The Bootstrap procedure for evaluation 2 split in A/B test